pnp/cli-microsoft365/CONTRIBUTING.md

 Before contributing:

-- ensure that the **dev** branch on your fork is in sync with the original **office365-cli** repository
+- ensure that the **master** branch on your fork is in sync with the original **office365-cli** repository

     ```sh
     # assuming you are in the folder of your locally cloned fork....
-    git checkout dev
+    git checkout master

     # assuming you have a remote named `upstream` pointing to the official **office365-cli** repo
     git fetch upstream

-    # update your local dev to be a mirror of what's in the main repo
+    # update your local master to be a mirror of what's in the main repo
-    git pull --rebase upstream dev
+    git pull --rebase upstream master
     ```

 - create a feature branch for your change.
-If you'll get stuck on an issue or merging your PR will take a while, this will allow you to have a clean dev branch that you can use for contributing other changes
+If you'll get stuck on an issue or merging your PR will take a while, this will allow you to have a clean master branch that you can use for contributing other changes

     ```sh
     git checkout -b my-contribution
     ```